Israel-Hamas war latest: Israeli military says it killed another high-ranking Hezbollah official

 In southern Lebanon, the Islamic Risala Scout Association said five of its members were killed while performing their duties.
 It said four of the men killed were from the southern village of Tayr Debba while the fifth was from nearby Kabrikha.

 More than 700 people have been killed in Lebanon since Sept.
-23 when Israel intensified its airstrikes around the country forcing tens of thousands to flee their homes in south Lebanon, the eastern Bekaa Valley and Beirut’s southern suburb known as Dahiyeh.
+23 when Israel intensified its airstrikes around the country forcing tens of thousands to flee their homes.

 A missile falls in Jordan